niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 ---
-title: The Basics
+title: A Beginner’s Guide to GitHub.
 date: "2019-06-20T21:53:43+00:00"
 ---
 #To err is human - Alexander Pope.

-There might have come a time when you would have accidentally overwritten a file or deleted an important folder unintentionally.
-It has happened to all of us at one point or the other.
-That's where, "Version Control Systems" come in place.
-There are different kinds of VCS depending on usage like CVS, SVN, Mercurial, Bazaar, and Git.
-We started using git for both our web and mobile projects.
-I've almost only worked on Android for the past year and half.
-Android Studio has an amazing integration with Git for source control mamangement.
+Have you accidentally deleted a file?
+Or Have you accidentally overwritten or replaced it?
+If Yes, then this article is for you :) I was in your shoes and I had read many lengthy tutorials so not dwelling too much into introductions, I am going to jump into the basics and you can follow along.

 ## What is Git?

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Version control meaning, every time you make changes to a file you are creating a new version of it.
+Git lets you keep a track of the multiple versions you have created.

 You can find the git manual right here - [Git](https://git-scm.com/docs).
 Once you've read the manual you can take a small quiz that will test you knowledge of Git.

 ## Remember Git is not Github.
 So What is it, Then?

 At a high level, GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.
 The link to Github guides is [here](https://guides.github.com/).
 If you don't want to go through the entire manual, I completely understand.
 I can tell you basic commands to get you started but before that lets look at some installations.

+## Let's talk about installations first

-## Installing Git on Mac
+1. Installing Git on Mac

 Open the Terminal program, on the upper right corner locate the search icon/magnifying glass and type, "terminal".
 Once it's open, type git --version and press enter.
 If a version number is returned, Git is already installed.
 If something along the lines of -bash: git: command not found pops up, install Xcode from the App Store.